Snehal-Pradhan/React-Js/HUXN/01-basic/notes.md

 hook -> lets use state in a class less component.

 useState hook => is a hook that allows us to track state in a functionl component.

+portal - it is a feature that allows you to render a child component into a DOM node that exists outside the hierarchy of parent component. this can be useful for scenarios like modals , tooltips or drop downs , where you want to break out of the usual parent-child structure and render in a different part of DOM

+When React detects a key change, it treats the element as new and fully re-renders it.

+onChange is an event handler that runs whenever the input value changes.

+state is a dynamic data container that React tracks and updates automatically.

+UseEffect() is a hook which lets us perform side effects in your components.

+context API => is a feature that allows us to manage and share state across your component tree without having to pass props down manually at every level. its useful for scenarios where you need to share data or funtions across many components especially when these components are deeply nested.